dlimyh98/EinsteinBoys/README.md

 4. 'npm run start' in the root folder

-4. Navigate to the backend folder (.../Damien/Downloads/EinsteinBoys/backend)
+4. Navigate to the backend folder (in another Terminal window) (.../Damien/Downloads/EinsteinBoys/backend)

 5. 'node server.js' in the backend folder